Michael-Brodsky/PG/README.md

 ## Installation:

 The entire Pg folder must be installed under your sketchbook/libraries folder (the same location all other user libraries go).
-A .zip file can be downloaded by clicking the green Code button and then extracted to the appropriate location on your machine.
+A .zip file can be downloaded by clicking the green Code button and then extracted to the appropriate location on your machine, or by using the Arduino IDE's: Sketch -> Include Library -> Add .ZIP Library menu option.

 ## Usage: